jalik/js-logger/README.md

 const b = 4;
 const result = a + b;

-// Log the message with a context logger.debug(`result = ${result}`, { a, b });
+// Logs a message with a context logger.debug(`result = ${result}`, { a, b });
 // or without context
 logger.debug(`result = ${result}`);